gerald1248/k8s-network-policy-viewer/README.md

 ```
 `make build` will run these steps in a two-stage docker build process.

 Alternatively, you can use the default image [k8s-network-policy-viewer](https://hub.docker.com/r/gerald1248/k8s-network-policy-viewer).
-This is also the image referenced in the helm chart..
+This is also the image referenced in the helm chart.

 Testdata
 --------